At CARE, we seek a world of hope, tolerance and social justice, where poverty has been overcome and people live with dignity and security.

 The ETA must possess excellent inter-personal communication, facilitation and analytical skills,have experience with project design and implementation, and be able to work in any of the regions in which CARE is operational.
 An advanced degree in international education or development, sound writing skills and proficiency in English, and willingness to travel up to 40% of the time are requirements.
 A degree or coursework in educational/instructional technology is highly desired, as is the ability to speak Arabic, French, Portuguese or Spanish.
-The position will be based in Atlanta or Washington DC.
+The position will be based in Atlanta, GA.

 There are individuals who may use CARE’s name and trademark in emails and on websites in an attempt to solicit fees from interested job-seekers.
 Some examples of these fees are placement fees or immigration processing fees.
 CARE does not use recruiting or placement agencies that charge candidates an up-front fee of any kind.
 Occasionally, CARE does employ recruiting or placement agencies to help us identify candidates for specific employment within CARE.
 If you’re contacted by a legitimate recruiting or placement agency, there should be no charge to you.
 If you suspect that you have been a victim of fraud from someone purporting to be CARE, please contact us at firstname.lastname@example.org.